 Air supply (make-up air) must be given careful consideration to assure proper performance of each dryer.
 An unrestricted source of air is necessary for each dryer.
-An airflow of 1,200 cfm (33.98 cmm) must be supplied to each gas and electric dryer and 1,350 cfm (38.23 cmm) must be supplied to each steam dryer.
-As a general rule, an unrestricted air entrance from the outdoors (atmosphere) of a minimum of 1-1/2 square feet (0.14 square meters) is required for each dryer.
+An airflow of 1,200 cfm (cubic feet per minute) (33.98 cmm [cubic meters per minute]) must be supplied to each gas and electric dryer and 1,350 cfm (38.23 cmm) must be supplied to each steam dryer.
+As a general rule, an unrestricted air entrance from the outdoors (atmosphere) of a minimum of 1-1/2 square feet (0.41 square meters) is required for each dryer.
 The dryer must be installed with provisions for adequate combustion and make-up air supply.